ylhyra/ylhyra_content/not_data/content/explanations/Verbs/Past_participle.md

 **Same change as in the past tense "mér þótti"
 *að segja → ég hef sagt
 **Same change as in the past tense "ég sagði"
-*að spyrja → ég spurt
+*að spyrja → ég hef spurt
 **Same change as in the past tense "ég spurði"
 *að sækja → ég hef sótt
 **Same change as in the past tense "ég sótti"